 The International Study Travel Grant supports University of Calgary students participating in an official UCalgary Study Abroad program.

-- Exchange programs, Group Study programs, and international field schools;
+- Exchanges, Group Study Programs, and international field schools

-- Credit-bearing work-based programs, such as co-ops, practicums, and internships; or
+- Credit-bearing work-based programs such as co-ops, practicums, and internships

 To be eligible for an International Study Travel Grant, applicants must meet the following requirements: